Refer a Patient

 • A diagnosis of moderate or severe substance use disorder.

-• A recent (within the last 6 months) occurrence of panic disorder, depressive episode, or other comorbid psychiatric conditions currently requiring clinical attention.
+• A recent (within the last 6 months before the screening visit) occurrence of panic disorder, depressive episode, or other comorbid psychiatric conditions currently requiring clinical attention.

-• Is at imminent risk of suicide or injury to self, others, or property, or the subject has attempted suicide within 1 year prior to screening.
+• Is at imminent risk of suicide or injury to self, others, or property, or the subject has attempted suicide within 1 year prior to the screening visit.

 Other inclusion and exclusion criteria apply.